Pair correlation functions and limiting distributions of iterated cluster point processes: Same reproduction system

 because $G_0$ is independent of $(G_0^{\mathrm{st}},T_K(\omega))$.
 Since the sequence of events $\{\omega:1>T_K(\omega)\}\subseteq \{\omega:2>T_K(\omega)\}\subseteq\ldots$ increases to $\Omega$, we obtain

-Thus, recalling that the distribution of a random closed set $X\subseteq\mathbb R^d$ (including a locally finite point process) is uniquely characterized by the void probabilities $\mathrm P(X\cap K=\emptyset)$ for all compact sets $K\subset\mathbb R^d$, we have verified that conditional on $G_0=\omega$, the chain $G_1,G_2\ldots$ converges in distribution towards $\Pi$.
+Thus, recalling that the distribution of a random closed set $X\subseteq\mathbb R^d$ (e.g.\ a locally finite point process) is uniquely characterized by the void probabilities $\mathrm P(X\cap K=\emptyset)$ for all compact sets $K\subset\mathbb R^d$, we have verified that conditional on $G_0=\omega$, the chain $G_1,G_2\ldots$ converges in distribution towards $\Pi$.
 In turn, this implies uniqueness of the invariant distribution $\Pi$. \end{proof}

 In Theorem~\ref{t:main2}, under mild conditions, we can take $\Omega=\mathcal N$.
-For instance, this is easily seen to be the case if there exists $\epsilon>0$ so that $f(x)>0$ whenever $\|x\|\le\epsilon$.
+For instance, this is easily seen to be the case if there exists $\varepsilon>0$ so that $f(x)>0$ whenever $\|x\|\le\varepsilon$.
 In the special case $c=0$, $\Pi$ is just a stationary Poisson process, and so $\Omega=\mathcal N$.
 Moreover, the integral

 is a rough measure of the amount of positive/negative association between the points in $G_n^{\mathrm{st}}$.
 Note that comparing $\gamma$ with the corresponding measure for another stationary point process makes only sense if the processes have equal intensities, see \cite{LMR15}.
 Under the assumptions in both Theorem~\ref{t:main} and \ref{t:main2}, by \eqref{e:PCFequil},